Lucashuang0802/COEN278-2017-Spring-Presentation/ADHD/Working with images.md

 # Architecture Models

 ^
-it is quite helpful to translate our ideas into something we can engineer there isn't too much to talk about here we chose these two because they are most suitable let review the lecture
+- it is quite helpful to translate our ideas into something we can engineer
+- we chose these two because they are most suitable
+- we won't jump into details

 ---